rcpch/national-paediatric-diabetes-audit/documentation/docs/developer/docker-setup.md

 ### Reconnecting to containers which are already running

-If you run `docker ps` and it lists the full suite of running E12 containers, and you just want to reconnect to the scrolling log output in the current terminal window, you can just type `s/up` which will not restart anything if they are already running, it will just reconnect to the outputs of those containers so you can see the logs.
+If you run `docker ps` and it lists the full suite of running NPDA containers, and you just want to reconnect to the scrolling log output in the current terminal window, you can just type `s/up` which will not restart anything if they are already running, it will just reconnect to the outputs of those containers so you can see the logs.

 ### Even with Docker, there are a few external local dependencies